horrorho/InflatableDonkey/README.md

 **Update**, 3 November 2015.
 It's been a tough week.
 Apple has beefed up the security model and it's proving difficult.
 We have assistance from a mysterious cryptographer (aren't they all) and hopefully we can make progress.

-[CloudKit](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood.
+[CloudKit Notes](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood.

 ### Python
 [devzero0](https://github.com/devzero0) has created a [Python implementation](https://github.com/devzero0/iOS9_iCloud_POC) of InflatableDonkey.
 Thank you!